-MASTER OF ARTS
+MASTERS OF ARTS

-Eligibility for admission in First Year of M.A.(English Literature) is minimum 48% marks in Graduation.
-A weight age of 5% in Post Graduate Course shall be given to a student from B. A.(Hons.)
-English.
+Eligibility for admission in First Year of MA (English Literature) is 48% marks in any graduation faculty.
 As regards admission on reserved category seats government rules will be applicable.

 SCHEME OF EXAMINATION

 The number of the paper and the maximum marks for each paper together, with the minimum marks required to pass are shown against each subject separately.
 It will be necessary for a candidate to pass in the theory as well as the practical part of a subject/paper, wherever prescribed, separately.